emreh/CreateExport/README.md

 `2- Placing the determined variables in the details model`\
 `3- Calling data from sub-models`\
-`4- Merging the specified columns with empty values in the Excel output`
+`4- Merging the specified columns with empty values in the Excel output` `5- Add Filter To All Columns In Excel Export`

 #Persian